jdjohn215/Milwaukee-Geo-Crosswalks/README.md

 a different kind of geography than the areas we care about.
 For example, some Census tracts are located entirely within neighborhoods, but others straddle two or more.
-The crosswalk files I’ve provided above allow data users to conveniently (dis)aggregate data from geography into another.
+The crosswalk files I’ve provided above allow data users to conveniently (dis)aggregate data from one geography into another.

 ## Method